MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 - Microsoft 365 security center
 - Microsoft 365 compliance center

-If you're an admin, learn more in [Choose which Azure Information Protection client to use](./rms-client/use-client.md#choose-which-labeling-client-to-use-for-windows-computers).
+If you're an admin, learn more in [Choose your Windows labeling solution](rms-client/use-client.md#choose-your-windows-labeling-solution).

 ### Classic client deprecation